 Nestled in the high plains of northern Colorado is Greeley, a city filled with rich culture, art and history.
 Despite being named one of the nation’s fastest growing metropolitan areas, Greeley still upholds a small town charm.
-Its impressive attractions and entertainment draws thousands of tourists every year, and in 2018, the city estimated over 436,000 visitors came through contributing tremendously to the local economy.
+Its impressive attractions and entertainment draw thousands of tourists in every year, and in 2018 the city estimated more than 436,000 visitors came through, contributing tremendously to the local economy.

 Greeley’s siloed parking operations and manual processes led to disorganization and customer service issues:

 - Visitors and residents struggled to find available parking

 - Manual permit issuance

 - Outdated backend operations

 The city’s parking enforcement was managed by the police department.
 Manual tire chalking was the primary method used which proved to be ineffective– officers struggled to enforce in wet environments, vehicle owners easily altered chalking marks and there was no way to identify other vehicle issues, such as outstanding unpaid tickets or repeat offenders.
 An analysis by the city revealed that the top 20 repeat offenders owed $26,000 in parking tickets.

 Greeley’s permit issuance was manual and time consuming.
 Permit holders utilized physical hang tags and records were housed in outdated spreadsheets.
 All of the city’s parking operations were managed in separate, disconnected systems which made it difficult to easily analyze data.

 The city recognized the need to consolidate their parking operations and to implement a modern parking management solution.
 After an organization restructure, and with neighboring cities such as Cheyenne, Fort Collins and Grand Junction utilizing Passport’s technology, Greeley enlisted Passport’s help to implement a solution for all facets of its parking operation.